-Do not turn pump release valve more than 1/4-turn COUNTER-CLOCKWISE.
-The valve is totally removable which will disable all UP/DOWN automatic manual and functions.
+Do not turn pump release valve more than 1⁄4-turn COUNTER-CLOCKWISE.
+The valve is totally removable which will disable all automatic and manual UP/DOWN functions.

 Insert the pump handle extension onto manual backup pump release valve.
 Make sure the notches at the end of the handle are fully engaged by the release valve pin.
-Slowly twist the handle 1/4-turn COUTER-CLOCKWISE until the platform begins to lower.
+Slowly twist the handle 1⁄4-turn COUTER-CLOCKWISE until the platform begins to lower.